Strangemother/python-hyperway/docs/topology.md

 A node may have multiple outgoing connections.
 The stepper will branch, stepping each connection with its own copy stash of data.

 The stepper will stop when there are no connections remaining.

+## Wire function

+A wire function exists within a connection between two nodes.
+It accepts the output of _'node A'_.
+Its result is sent to _'node B'_ as input.

+## Knuckles

+A knuckle filters which outgoing connections a node will traverse.
+When a node has multiple connections, override `get_connections(graph, akw)` to return a filtered subset based on runtime data or state.

+See [knuckles.md](knuckles.md) for full documentation.